jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 ---

-In this article, some extra mathematical details related to the solution of the steady state reaction-diffusion equations using [PETSc](https://petsc.org/release/) are discussed.
+In this article, some extra mathematical details related to the solution of the steady-state reaction-diffusion equation using [PETSc](https://petsc.org/release/) are discussed.
 First, the simple nonlinear governing equation of interest is shown.
 Then, Newton's method is presented at the partial differential equation (PDE) level for generality rather than